 How I can help…

-Other areas include motherhood – supporting with change, identity in motherhood, parenting challenges and post-natal depression.
+Other areas include parenting – supporting with change, identity in motherhood/fatherhood, parenting challenges and post-natal depression.
 I’m also able to support people experiencing insomnia and other sleep issues such as sleep paralysis, nightmares and anxiety dreams.

 *